GSA/ficam-pacs/pages/pacs_glossary.md

 ### Credential

 A collection of information about a person, attested to by an issuing authority.
-A credential is a data object, such as a certificate, that can be used to authenticate the credential-holder.
+A credential is a data object, such as a certificate, that can be used to authenticate the credential holder.
 One or more data object credentials may be stored on the same physical memory device, such as a PIV card.

 ### Credential Validation